sstuqtd/editor-framework/docs/packages/create-your-package.md

 }
 ```

 A menu path looks like `MenuName/ItemName`.
-You can also write `MenuName/GroupName/ItemName`, results in the following menu:
+You can also write `MenuName/GroupName/ItemName`, which results in the following menu:
 ![image](https://cloud.githubusercontent.com/assets/344547/8249697/89da532e-169f-11e5-9f69-d49731ea0ca6.png)

 When a menu item is clicked, it sends an IPC message from page-level.
 That's why we usually make a `"package-name:open"` IPC message receiver to actually open the package panel.